lkissick/screenplay_oscars_analysis/README.md

     pip install -r requirements.txt

 ## Data Source
-1. Create a ./data/ directory
-2. Download and place the data from the following link into said ./data/ directory: https://www.kaggle.com/datasets/gufukuro/movie-scripts-corpus/data
+1. Download and place the data from the following link into main directory: https://www.kaggle.com/datasets/gufukuro/movie-scripts-corpus/data

 ## Running the Scripts
 You must run the scripts in the following order:
-1. Run the preprocessing scripts to process the necessary scripts and place them into a new directory: python scripts/preprocessing.py
+1. Run the preprocessing scripts to process the necessary scripts and automatically place them into a new directory: python scripts/preprocessing.py
 2. Run the screenplay analysis script to analysis the data and create your dash app: python scripts/screenplay_analysis.py